TechnionTDK/jbs-json23plet/README.md

 ## Background
 This project was devleoped as part of the JBS (Jewish Book Shelf) project in the [TDK lab](http://tdk.net.technion.ac.il/).

-# Usage
+## json23plet commands

-##### Init the project directories
+### Init the project directories
-* Run "./json23plet.sh -init <br />
-The -init command initiate the folders tree of the project.
+The command initializes the direcories tree of the project

+      ./json23plet.sh -init

-##### Config the output root directory
+### Config the output root directory
-* Run "./json23plet.sh -config outputDir=myOutputDir" <br />
-This command initiate the root directory where the output will be generated.
+The command sets up the output roor directory. <br />
+This setting will be saved in the config.json file. <br/>
+The input directories tree will be reflected in this directory.

+      ./json23plet.sh -config outputDir=myOutputDir

 ##### Run single generator:
 * Run "./json23plet.sh -generate generatorName dataInputRootDir"